merlynjocol/FoodIssues_Analysis_Dashboards_Streamlit/README.md

 # Description

-This result is part of the project Data Rural Hub, developeded during the Challenge Hub 2021 in the Master AIRE in the [Center for Research and Interdisciplinarity -CRI- ](https://cri-paris.org/en).
+This result is part of the project Data Rural Hub, developeded during the Challenge Hub Program 2021 in the Master AIRE in the [Center for Research and Interdisciplinarity -CRI- ](https://cri-paris.org/en).
 The main goal of this project is to built and deploy interactive dashboards of differnet issues in the Agriculture and Food systems, using open data sources, data analysis and  web deployment to give the user the ability to interact with the data.

 # Instructions to use the Dashboard